IpsitaBulsara/NewsAPI-email/README.md

 # What is this project?
-This app accesses news about a particular topic and sends them by email.
+This project fetches news from the internet using NewsAPI and sends it via email.
+It utilizes requests for API calls, smtplib and ssl for secure email transmission, and os for environment variable management.